open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/cosim-demo-app.md

 - [Run pre-configured scenarios](./user-guide#run-scenarios)
 - [Log simulation results to file](./user-guide#log-simulation-results)

-More information on how to use the CSE-demo application is available in the [user guide](./user-guide), where the [DP-Ship](./DPShip) demo test case was used as an example.
+More information on how to use the cosim demo application is available in the [user guide](./user-guide), where the [DP-Ship](./DPShip) demo test case was used as an example.